TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

     - The Obico Server you want to link it to.
 The default is `https://app.obico.io` (the [Obico Cloud](https://app.obico.io)).
       Alternatively, you can also [host your own Obico Server][]: enter the IP address or hostname of your own server (e.g. http://192.168.0.5:3334).
     - A **6-digit verification code**. **Leave the terminal window open on this screen.**
-7. Follow the guide outlined in [Step 3](#step-3-launch-the-link-printer-wizard-in-the-obico-app) to either link your Klipper machine and Obico automatically, **or** obtain the 6-digit manual verification code.
+7. Follow the guide outlined in Step 3 to either link your Klipper machine and Obico automatically or by using the one-time passcode.
-    - If the automatic linking process is successful, the prompt in the terminal will automatically be skipped.
-    - You do not need the 6-digit code if automatic linking can be performed.
+    * You do not need the one-time passcode if automatic linking can be performed.

 [Moonraker docs]: https://moonraker.readthedocs.io/en/latest/configuration/
 [\[server\]]: https://moonraker.readthedocs.io/en/latest/configuration/#server